 April 25, 2019 1 – 6 p.m.

-In 2019, the Women in Science Symposium (WISS) will feature Phyllis Wise, Nancy Haigwood and Jan Leach.
-Each brings a unique perspective as a leader in science… whether that be in academia, the biotechnology and pharmaceutical sector, or the non-profit sector.
+In 2019, the Women in Science Symposium (WISS) featured Phyllis Wise, Nancy Haigwood and Jan Leach.
+Each brought a unique perspective as a leader in science… whether that be in academia, the biotechnology and pharmaceutical sector, or the non-profit sector.